Skip to content

 wasm32-unknown-unknown Browser sandbox / wasm-pack Bring your own SignalFishPollingClient (with polling-client feature) Generic browser apps, Bevy, wasm-bindgen projects

-The two targets differ in what the compiled WASM module can access at runtime. wasm32-unknown-unknown runs inside a pure sandbox with no OS — you must bridge all I/O through JavaScript. wasm32-unknown-emscripten links against Emscripten's C sysroot, giving native access to browser WebSocket APIs through Emscripten's C headers.
+The two targets differ in what the compiled WASM module can access at runtime. wasm32-unknown-unknown runs inside a pure sandbox with no OS — you must bridge all I/O through JavaScript. wasm32-unknown-emscripten links against Emscripten's C sysroot.
+Access to an Emscripten C API still depends on the final host linking the corresponding JavaScript library; headers alone are not enough.

 graph TD